 Ana Serrano, Toronto, Ontario

 Ana Serrano is the Chief Digital Officer of the Canadian Film Centre (CFC) and founder of the CFC Media Lab, the world-renowned institute for interactive storytelling created in 1997.
 Most recently, she launched Canada’s first digital entertainment accelerator IDEABOOST and serves as its Managing Director.
-To date, Serrano has directed the development of over 130 digital media projects, mentored over 50 start-ups, and has received numerous awards from the digital media, film and theatre industries in both Canada and the U.S., including a Digital Media Trailblazing Award in 2015 from the Academy of Canadian Cinema & Television.
-In 2018, Serrano received the insignia of Chevalier de l’Ordre des Arts et des Lettres (Order of Arts and Letters) from the French government.
-Alongside this deep experience in digital media and entertainment, Serrano has been an active volunteer for numerous organizations and currently sits as Co-Chair of the Open Democracy Project and as a board member of The Centre for Mindfulness Studies and the Canadian Museum for Human Rights.
+To date, Ana has directed the development of over 130 digital media projects, mentored over 50 start-ups, and has received numerous awards from the digital media, film and theatre industries in both Canada and the U.S., including a Digital Media Trailblazing Award in 2015 from the Academy of Canadian Cinema & Television.
+In 2018, Ana received the insignia of Chevalier de l’Ordre des Arts et des Lettres (Order of Arts and Letters) from the French government.
+Alongside this deep experience in digital media and entertainment, Ana has been an active volunteer for numerous organizations and currently sits as Co-Chair of the Open Democracy Project and as a board member of The Centre for Mindfulness Studies and the Canadian Museum for Human Rights.